dcm4che/dcm4chee-arc-cs/docs/networking/config/uiConfig.rst

     (dcmuiDefaultWidgetAets)"
-    ":doc:`uiAet` (s)",object,"Define which AETs should be visible in the drop-down lists in the UI" ":doc:`uiPermission` (s)",object,"Permission"
+    ":doc:`uiAet` (s)",object,"Define which AETs should be visible in the drop-down lists in the UI" ":doc:`uiWebApp` (s)",object,"Define which WebApps should be visible on the top of the drop-down list in the UI" ":doc:`uiPermission` (s)",object,"Permission"
     ":doc:`uiFilterTemplate` (s)",object,"Defined filter template"
     ":doc:`uiDiffConfig` (s)",object,"Study Diff Configuration"